 If you haven’t yet discovered the beauty of the West Michigan shore, you’re missing out!
 I may be totally biased as I grew up just an hour from Lake Michigan, but nothing beats a day at the beach in Michigan.
 While there are dozens of towns up and down the coast, one of my favorites is South Haven.
-It’s our go-to summer getaway and we’ve spent many years exploring this charming lake town.
 If you’re a Midwesterner who thinks that a beach trip means a drive to Florida, you’re missing out on a fantastic vacation, right in your own backyard, especially for families.
 South Haven has family-friendly amenities that make it perfect for everything from a quick weekend getaway to big family reunions.
+These are

-Here’s my top 5 kid friendly activities in South Haven, Michigan.
+Top 5 kid-friendly activities in South Haven, Michigan.